Zheyu-Wen/Feature2Face/README.md

 [![Build Status](https://travis-ci.com/CoderNoMercy/Feature2Face.svg?branch=master)](https://travis-ci.com/CoderNoMercy/Feature2Face)

-The part II of Speech to talking face(Part I is for speech to face feature, and part III is for face to talking face)
+Generate steady face from wav data
 Language: python 3.6.

 Method:

-1.Vgg-face net to extract face feature from face.
+1.Vgg-face net to extract human face from vedio.

-2.Establish net to learn face feature from audio data.
+2.Establish net to learn face from audio data.

-3.(this repo) Use GAN to generate face from face feature
+3.(this repo) Use rectified style-GAN to generate face from wav data

 4.VGG lip learning from audio

 # TODO list:

-- [ ] Download more data from YouTube and extract face(via vgg) and audio in order to get more advanced result.
+- [x] Download more data from YouTube and extract face(via vgg) and audio in order to get more advanced result.
-- [ ] Use other kind of net to generature face (may combined with optimization method)
+- [x] Use other kind of net to generature face (may combined with optimization method)
-- [ ] adjust GAN network to add noise adquately in order to add more high frequency signal
+- [x] adjust GAN network to add noise adquately in order to add more high frequency signal

 # How to run